OpenBMB/XAgent-doc/docs/source/Others/Comparison.md

-# Differences between XAgent, AutoGPT, and OpenAgents
+# Differences between different agents

 > Generative agents are designed to simulate behavior in an open world, interacting with others and responding to environmental changes.
 They use their environment and past experiences to generate behavior.
 >